phpMv/ubiquity/README.md

   - Multi-level cache
   - Rest Server
   - Admin interface
+  - Scaffolding

 # Installation

 The easiest way to install **Ubiquity** is to use [devtools](https://github.com/phpMv/ubiquity-devtools)

+# Performances
+Ubiquity is fast and efficient, see for yourself [orm-benchmarks](https://orm-benchmarks.kobject.net)